ChesterXXX/LatexHelper/README.md

 -   Clicking `figname` in `\import{dir}{figname.pdf_tex}` opens the SVG file `dir/figname.svg` via [InkScape](https://inkscape.org/).
 The `.svg` file is created if necessary, with a customizable template.
 -   When the file `dir/figname.svg` is modified, InkScape automatically exports to `dir/figname.pdf` and `dir/figname.pdf_tex`.
 -   If [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) is installed and active, then the LaTeX document is automatically compiled on any `dir/figname.pdf_tex` change, including first-time creation.
--   This behavior is achieved by using the npm file watcher package [chokidar](https://www.npmjs.com/package/chokidar) and is inspired by the extension [Super Figure](https://marketplace.visualstudio.com/items?itemName=peterson.super-figure), which has more robust support (e.g., support for Typst and GIMP).
+-   This behavior is achieved by using the VSCode native FileWatcher API, which only tracks file changes in the present workspace.
+-   Optionally, the npm file watcher package [chokidar](https://www.npmjs.com/package/chokidar) can be used as well.
+This can support tracking `.svg` files stored outside the workspace as well.

 #### BibTex Support
 -   Handles `bibtex` entries via the npm library [@retorquere/bibtex-parser](https://www.npmjs.com/package/@retorquere/bibtex-parser).